thaitri2005/Clipboard-AI/SETUP.md

-# 🚀 Automated Setup for Local AI Clipboard (SQL-Focused)
+# 🚀 Automated Setup for Local AI Clipboard

 This script will install everything you need automatically!

 ## What This Will Do:

 1. ✅ Install Ollama CLI
-2. ✅ Pull a lightweight SQL-capable model (phi3:mini - only 2.3GB)
+2. ✅ Pull a lightweight model (phi3:mini - only 2.3GB)
 3. ✅ Install Python dependencies
 4. ✅ Test the setup